shrawans007/data-science-students/README.md

 5. minutes_watched_22 – denotes the student’s engagement level, as expressed by the number of minutes a student has watched in Q4 2022.

-#### The Excel file 'Engagement Project.xlsx' consists of four sheets: Task 1 and 2, Task 3, Task 4, and Task 5.
+#### The Excel file 'Engagement Project.xlsx' consists of four worksheets: Task 1 and 2, Task 3, Task 4, and Task 5.
 Each sheet contains specific information regarding the project's tasks and corresponding data.

-Whole case study project is devided into three major parts
+Whole case study project is devided into three major parts:

 ### 1. Descriptive Statistics
 Task 1 and 2